How long does domestic violence stay on your record?

 Will I Pass a Background Check With a Misdemeanor?

-Many individuals with minor crimes on their criminal history record will be worried about: Will I pass a background check with a misdemeanor?
+Many individuals with minor crimes on their criminal history record will be worried about: Can I still pass a background check if I have a misdemeanor?
 It is definitely possible to pass a background check with a misdemeanor but there are a few things that individuals should know to help improve their chances.

 The first is what kinds of crimes will be considered red flags to an employer.
 Generally, the employer will be looking for information that would indicate the employer poses a risk to the employer’s assets, the other employees, or to customers.
 Some common red flags are listed below.